 - Undue Influence: It is necessary to be proved that the testator drafted the will under an improper pressure or influence of another person.
 Another case of undue influence is when the testator signed the will without his/her consent due to the influence or pressure of another person.

 - Lack of legal capacity to draft a will: It must be proved that the testator did not have the legal capacity to make a will.
 According to article 23 of the Cyprus Wills and Succession Law (Cap.
 195), only adult persons of sound mind have the legal capacity to draft a valid will.
 For more information concerning this topic, please read the article Successions and Wills in Cyprus and EU, or contact directly one of our probate lawyers.

-- Fraud or Mistakes: It is required to be proved that the executor committed a fraud at the moment when the document was signed.
+- Fraud or Mistakes: It is required to be proven that the executor committed fraud at the moment when the document was signed.
 Moreover, a will can be challenged in the case that mistakes, such as typing errors, appear in the document.

 Challenging a will is a demanding and complex legal procedure.
 As a result, the assistance of a professional probate lawyer is important.
 The team of Cyprus lawyers of Michael Chambers &Co.
 LLC will provide you with all the necessary legal guidance enabling you to achieve the best possible result for you and your family.
 Our lawyers will review thoroughly all the facts provided by you and they will offer you the best possible solution.
 If you wish to speak to one of our lawyers, then please contact us: firstname.lastname@example.org